 While you can always use the highway to get up north faster, the magic of the Rockies is definitely here, on this road that is full of life.

 Not only because of the wildlife but also because of the car accidents provoked by the strong changes in the weather, I recommend you to have good insurance.
 In this article, I tell you what the best travel insurance covers.
+If you want to save a lot and are going to be traveling for a long time, I recommend checking long-term travel insurance.

 One of the most popular treks in Banff National Park is the Johnston Canyon.
 There are two waterfalls in this canyon.
 The first is Johnston Canyon Lower Falls, an easy one hour round trip hike (0.75 miles one way) with only 90 feet of elevation.
 Many people visit this fall as it is easy to access.